-Literally anyone with a smartphone and a Wi-Fi connection can simply fill out their social media bio and give themselves whatever title they wish to be called.
-With too much supply and not enough demand, its no wonder that so many are getting discouraged while in pursuit of their dreams.
+Literally anyone with a smartphone and a Wi-Fi connection can fill out their social media bio and give themselves whatever title they wish to be called.
+With too much supply and not enough demand, no wonder so many aspiring artists are getting discouraged while in pursuit of their dreams.

 It took me awhile to accept reality.
 For years, I was stuck in the old way of thinking.
-I used to think I needed to get signed to a major label to be successful.
+I used to think I needed to get signed to a major record label to be successful.

 One major difference is the mindset.
 Waiting around to “get discovered” (Yes I was once naive enough to think that was possible) versus GO out there, bust your ass every day, be fearless of rejection, and go make something happen for yourself.

-HOW DID I GET A LABEL MEETING?
+HOW DID I GET A MEETING WITH A RECORD LABEL?

 It was completely unexpected and rare.
 My mental picture of a label office consisted of a bunch of greasy suits sitting around a huge corporate conference table scheming about the best ways of maximizing profits from every angle.
 Of course, this is the MUSIC BUSINESS – the for-profit monetization of distributing recorded music.

 So here’s how it happened:

 Everyone is talented these days, but that’s not enough.
 Whenever you meet an A&R, manager, etc, what they ultimately want to assess is your commercial viability.
 How likely are you to be commercially profitable?

-DAY OF THE MEETING
+DAY OF THE MEETING WITH A RECORD LABEL

 I get off the elevator and saw those huge glass doors.
 Those doors that I’ve seen in other people’s Instagram pics so many times before with the overtly corny hashtag #meetings in the caption.

 WALKED THROUGH THE FAMOUS GLASS DOORS

 I’m greeted by a stand offish dude that looked like he just finished jamming to old 90s Nirvana tunes in his mom’s basement.
 After 30 minutes of waiting, I’m finally greeted by the A&R.

 Finally, I play him 3 records.
 Then, I busted out the acoustic guitar and rocked out for about 10 minutes.
-He was complimenting me up and down about what a unique sound I have, and how he wanted to get me in the studio with Cee Lo and Trey Songz.
+He was complimenting me up and down about what a unique sound I have, and how he wanted to get me in the studio with Cee Lo Green and Trey Songz.

 Doctor Robotnik was a fan of my versatility, especially my vocal arrangements and musicianship.
 I was down for that.
 I just wanted to build and see where the road could lead.

-I WENT FROM OPTIMISTIC -> TO HOPEFUL -> TO HUH?
+I WENT FROM OPTIMISTIC… TO GHOSTED.

 Needless to say, I was confused and disappointed.
 I was looking forward to getting in the studio with some new people and building.
 I wasn’t expecting to become the next superstar overnight.
 I’m a smart guy with realistic expectations, but I was puzzled as to why I was getting snubbed.

 Now, I’m a man of respect and dignity.
-Maybe I was raised like that because of my traditional Italian heritage.
-But in my world, there’s no excuse for a grown man being that immature and petty.
+In my world, there’s no excuse for a grown man being that immature and petty.
 As an artist, I’m always trying to get better.
 I would prefer to receive the constructive criticism and learn from it.